mwarzynski/load_test/README.md

 ---

-Then run the Load Test.
+## Running the Load Test

 Remember to change the `example.js` for your script.
 If you don't want to save results to InfluxDB (and skipped setting it up), then just remove `--out` argument (with it's value).

 ```